 The benefits of pre-sale are that you can increase the order size before purchase, but it can quickly become a deterrent if you come on too strong.
 Cross- or upselling post-sale means you are not affecting the initial sale, but you can encourage your customers to purchase again.

 Also, the choice between pre- or post-sale is dependent on whether you’re selling online or in-person.
 A pre-sale cross- or upsell may be easy to achieve when selling at the market or farms store but can be harder to succeed online.
 When selling online, sending discounts or marketing emails after their first purchase can be a great way to cross- or upsell post-sale.

-The more personalised, the better!
-59% of shoppers who experienced personalisation during their shopping said it influenced their purchase decision.
+The more personalized, the better!
+59% of shoppers who experienced personalization during their shopping said it influenced their purchase decision.
 When using cross-selling, be strategic about what you’re suggesting.
-The more personalised you can get, the better!
+The more personalized you can get, the better!